Gibson Les Paul: all about Les Paul Standard and Epiphone Les Paul guitars

 - 1952: The first Les Paul appears on the market, with the basic features described above and the P90 microphones.
 Due to their low quality, they almost went out of the market, but the company decided to continue production.

-- 1958: This year the Gibson Les Paul Standard was released.
-It is the first to incorporate humbucker type microphones , in addition to wearing the colors cherry sunburst and cherry.
+- 1958: the Gibson Les Paul Standard was released.
+It's the first to incorporate humbucker type microphones , in addition to wearing the colors cherry sunburst and cherry.

 - 1960 to 1968: During these years, production stopped due to difficulties with Les Paul.
 Instead, a model called Solid Guitar began to be manufactured, which had a somewhat rudimentary tremolo lever.
 SGs continue to be made without the tremolo and have become one of the most iconic guitars of all time.